-I was helping a friend the other day with some Windows 8 issues and a not-uncommon question came up, one that I often dread.
+I was helping a friend the other day with some Windows issues and a not-uncommon question came up, one that I often dread.

+“Why?”
 As in, “Why did they do that?”

-Don’t ask why out of frustration
+Don’t ask out of frustration

-Faced with something that they don’t understand, can’t comprehend, or just don’t like, many people ask why out of frustration.
-Why were decisions made the way that they were?
+Why were decisions made the way they were?
 What were they thinking?
-Ultimately, those questions are merely a way to emphasize just how much they disagree with those decisions.
+The questions may be mostly a way to emphasize just how much the questioner disagrees with those decisions.
+They’re not really looking for an answer.

 To get all Zen for a moment, it is what it is.

-Getting frustrated, asking why, or even understanding why isn’t going to change any of that.
+Getting frustrated, demanding to know why, or even understanding why isn’t going to change any of that.
 You don’t have to like it, but it’s probably best to simply accept whatever it is for what it is and make decisions accordingly.

 When the why isn’t the real why

-Whatever the reason, it’s clear to those of us who use the resulting change that it’s anything but “better, stronger, faster, or whatever.”
+Whatever the reason, it’s clear to those of us who use the resulting change that it’s anything but better, stronger, faster, or whatever.

 Once again, the reason doesn’t matter.
 It is what it is.
-They did what they did for whatever reason that they did it.
+They did what they did for whatever reason they did it.

-Make a decision to live with it or seek out alternatives.
+Live with it or seek out alternatives.
 In either case, move on.